sam-git/personal-goals/happy-moments/happy-moments.md

 ---
 - Have a day all to myself where I don't have any responsibilities.
 Did lots of javascript practice doing Eloquent Javascript book online.
 - Went for a nice swim in the Pohangina River in the early evening.

+27/12/2015
+---
+Bussed to Wellington where I stayed with Sarah and Gary who I hadn't seen for two years.
+Was good to catch up with them.
+I got them a bottle of wine each as a present and the guy in liquorland where I bought them wraped them up nicely in plastic and with a fancy bow.